 Investigation into whether a council member committed misconduct in public administration by revealing information the council ordered to keep confidential to a local newspaper journalist, who printed the information

 Banking Ombudsman Scheme New Zealand - November 2015

 The Banking Ombudsman receives complaints every year from businesses and their customers who have been tricked into transferring money to hackers by following instructions in fraudulent emails.
 “Businesses and their customers are as vulnerable to email hackers as anybody else and need to have processes in place to avoid being ripped off, says Banking Ombudsman Nicola Sladden whose office is helping promote Fraud Awareness Week (15-21 November).
 “Unfortunately for the people with the complaint, our investigations often reveal that the bank has acted appropriately as they are usually following the instructions of their duped customers.

-After 20 years, ISO Scheme becomes IFSO Scheme
+New Zealand: After 20 years, ISO Scheme becomes IFSO Scheme

 Insurance & Financial Services Ombudsman - November 2015

 “Financial Services” has officially been added to the name of the consumer dispute resolution scheme which resolves insurance and financial services complaints.
 “When the Insurance & Savings Ombudsman Scheme reached its 20th anniversary, it was time to make this change and become the Insurance & Financial Services Ombudsman Scheme,” says Karen Stevens, Insurance & Financial Services Ombudsman.
 “This more accurately reflects our expanded membership and the range of complaints we now resolve.”
 Originally established by the insurance industry as an independent dispute resolution scheme for its customers, the IFSO Scheme now has over 4,000 Participants from across the financial services sector and resolves complaints about: insurance, investments, loans and credit, superannuation, financial advice and foreign exchange.